 Use Windex and coffee filters.
 The fibers in the coffee filters help get handprints and other things off stainless steel much better than a paper towel and dries clean without leaving smudges.

 For 3 years I have been struggling to keep my stainless steel appliances clean.
 They always have drip marks and finger prints on them.
-Finally, I found the perfect solution and it is something almost everyone has in their home.

 I am wanting to find a way to clean the top and outside of my stainless steel gas stove.
 I have tried soapy water like the instructions say or just a wet wash cloth, but it always leaves water spots or smudges.
 Please help me.
 Thanks.